-Madelyn Elton Vose's last known residence is at Glenwood Retirement Home 218 Glenwood Avenue, Leonia, New Jersey County, NJ USA 07605.
+Madelyn Elton Vose's last known residence is at Glenwood Retirement Home, 218 Glenwood Avenue, Leonia, New Jersey County, New York USA.

-We were able to locate a death record for Madelyn Elton Vose in the United States Social Security Master Death Index (SSDI).
+This record of Madelyn Elton Vose comes from the United States Social Security Death Index.
 What is the SSDI?

 Obituary Add details